 - Heat the olive oil in a pan and saute the garlic cloves whole.

 - Add tomatoes and two leaves of basil.
 Season with salt and pepper.
-Cook for about 10-15 minutes.
+Cook for about 10-15 minutes (photo 2)

 Assemble the Parmigiana

 - Spread out one ladle of tomato sauce at the bottom of a rectangular baking dish.
-Add a layer of zucchini slices, a layer of mozzarella and a layer of parmigiano reggiano and a few leaves of basil.
+Add a layer of zucchini slices (photo 3), a layer of sauce, mozzarella and a layer of parmigiano reggiano and a few leaves of basil (photos 4 & 5)

-- Bake at 375F for 20-25 minutes or until the mozarella melts and the top is crisp and golden.
+- Bake at 375F for 20-25 minutes or until the mozzarella melts and the top is crisp and golden.

-- Remove from the oven and let rest for a few minutes until it sets before serving.
+- Remove from the oven and let rest for a few minutes until it sets before serving (photo 8)